 About Kahului, Hawaii

-Located in the heart of Maui County in Hawaii, Kahului serves as the county seat of Maui.
-Its history can be traced back to mid-1800s when there was an imminent water problem facing sugar plantations in the area.
+Located in the heart of Maui County in Hawaii, Kahului is a census-designated place that serves as the county seat of Maui.
+Its history can be traced back to mid-1800 when there was an imminent water problem facing sugar plantations in the area.
 Today, Kahului is home to more than 20,000 people as well as Hawaii’s second busiest airport, Kahului Airport.
 While it may not be the most popular travel destination in Hawaii, Kahului plays a huge role as the main retail center in Maui.

 Popular Destinations in Kahului

 Kahului is known for its natural beauty and green landscapes.
 The attractions here include parks, cultural centers, friendly locals and much more.
 Top rated destinations in Kahului include:

 Kalepolepo Beach Park: This beach park is located at Kalepolepo.
 It is the best place in Kahului to experience a private beach-like serenity as it is situated away from the other crowded beaches in Kahului.